 You might have seen a pattern in how pages are ranked on Google.
 Some pages rank for multiple keywords.
 Keyword Clustering lets you find similar keywords in Google’s eye.

-Keyword Clustering aims to find targeted keywords to use on a single page so that it will rank for multiple keywords and increase relevancy.
+Keyword Clustering aims to find targeted keywords to use on a single page, ensuring that it will rank for multiple keywords and increasing relevancy.

 Click on the “Cluster” button and choose one of the two options: Cluster selected or Cluster all.